L-1 Visa Denial | Top 5 Reasons, Latest Rejection Rates, Next Steps

 The L1 Reform Act of 2004 is for petitions filed after June 6, 2005 and is for those will be working at the worksite of an employee or its affiliate, subsidiary or parent.
 The petitioning employer needs to show that:

-We know that receiving an L-1 visa denial can be an uncertain situation that puts months of hard work at risk.
+Receiving an L-1 visa denial can be an uncertain situation that puts months of hard work at risk.
 We never recommend going through an appeals process alone.
 Retaining an experienced immigration attorney can not only take much of the stress out of the entire process, but it can also maximize your chances of success.